dusty-nv/jetson-inference/docs/aux-image.md

 ### Accessing Image Data in Python

-CUDA images are also subscriptable, meaning you can index them to access the pixel data:
+CUDA images are also subscriptable, meaning you can index them to directly access the pixel data from the CPU:

 ```python
 for y in range(img.height):